Our part-time Primary PGCE teacher training route commences on 17th April 2024, with assessed school placements being full-time.

 The part-time programme is four terms, starting in April 2024 and finishing in July 2025.
 It is taught at St Mary's on Wednesdays, Thursdays, and Fridays during term time, providing you with the flexibility to balance your journey to becoming a teacher with the demands of your career and home.

 Lectures take place from 9am to 1pm usually, but with some afternoons.
 All school experience placements follow the same pattern as the full-time cohort, in other words full time and at the same time of the year.

 The first master’s assignment is submitted at the end of the first term.

 What is a typical day at the University?

 Typically a day at St Mary's will be a combination of small group working, lectures, and seminars.
 The day usually starts at 9am and ends at 1pm, however, timetabled sessions will also take place in the afternoons.
 Further details will be available as soon as possible, but you should expect to attend university until 4pm.
 Timetables will be given to you in advance.

-Throughout the programme, there will be periods of self-directed study where you are encouraged to research a topic, complete online learning materials, and meet in pairs or groups to prepare an assessment or presentation.
+Throughout the part-time teacher training course, there will be periods of self-directed study where you are encouraged to research a topic, complete online learning materials, and meet in pairs or groups to prepare an assessment or presentation.